 As Dr. Porter noted in her article, doing a detox that is too extreme can lead to health problems.
 Many medical professionals also believe that the body detoxes itself via the liver, lungs, and skin, and that a dietary detox isn’t necessary.

-With all three of these approaches—fasting, juicing, or detoxing—there are reports of people feeling more energetic, lighter, and overall healthier; however, there are also reports of people who experience medical complications.
+With all three of these approaches—fasting, juicing, or detoxing—there are reports of people feeling more energetic, lighter, and overall healthier; however, there are also reports of people who experience medical complications during juice fasts.
 Every body is different and what may work for one person won’t necessarily work for the next.
-Headaches, fatigue, and gastric distress are common symptoms, but they can be avoided if you are smart and deliberate in your approach.
+Headaches, fatigue, and gastric distress are common symptoms, but they can be avoided if you are smart and deliberate in your approach to juice fasting.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.